-Cyber criminals don't have elaborate costumes, but they are just as creative as The Joker or any other supervillain, as can be seen in the emergence of new malware variants on a daily, if not hourly basis.
+Cybercriminals don't have elaborate costumes, but they are just as creative as The Joker or any other supervillain, as can be seen in the emergence of new malware variants on a daily, if not hourly basis.
 With that said, these types of software can be grouped into several general categories:

 Computer viruses are programs or program codes concealed in 'hosts' such as executable files (program installation data).
 When a user opens a file that contains a virus, the latter will run, attacking the system and often, multiplying itself, overwhelming any attempts by the user to delete the file or its processes.
-In nearly every case, a virus will have an adverse impact upon a system, deleting files, limiting system usage or functionality, or even attacking its hardware.
+In nearly every case, a virus will have an adverse impact on a system, deleting files, limiting system usage or functionality, or even attacking its hardware.

 As of the time of writing, Trojans are the most prevalent form of malware on the Internet.
-These disguise themselves as legitimate programs, but perform undesired and harmful actions on your system without your knowledge.
+These disguise themselves as legitimate programs but perform undesired and harmful actions on your system without your knowledge.
 This damage is wide-ranging: Trojans can delete, modify, or remove access to files, import illegal files onto your system, or monitor your passwords and other sensitive information.

 Ransomware are also known as "extortion Trojans" since they take your files (digitally) hostage, only freeing them in exchange for a ransom.
 In practice, this unfolds as a remote locking of your system, and the encryption of certain files for large sums of money.
-Infamous examples of this type of malware include Locky or WannaCry, both of which caused around $4 billion USD of damages worldwide.
+Infamous examples of this type of malware include Locky and WannaCry, both of which caused around $4 billion USD of damages worldwide.

 Botnets are networks of compromised systems, to which your computer, unbeknownst to you, is attached.
 These allow cyber criminals to smuggle so-called bots onto your system and utilize your resources.
-In this manner, third-parties can not only gain access to sensitive files, but also use your computer for illegal purposes without your knowledge.
+In this manner, third parties can not only gain access to sensitive files but also use your computer for illegal purposes without your knowledge.

 Illegal crypto-mining utilizes the resources of other systems to maximize the mining of cryptocurrencies, such as Bitcoin.

-Phishing refers to counterfeit emails that are sent by cyber criminals to gain access to sensitive data, such as passwords or account information.
+Phishing refers to counterfeit emails that are sent by cybercriminals to gain access to sensitive data, such as passwords or account information.

 What Kind of Damage Can Malware Cause?